 Sidebar: As a tour guide, I should inform you Chicago isn’t known as “The Windy City” because of the wind.
 That it can also be windy is just the bonus.

-CAMERA GEAR CONSIDERATIONS: Is it on your agenda to photograph the lakefront or light trails, or maybe you intend to elevate.
+CAMERA GEAR CONSIDERATIONS: Is it on your agenda to photograph the lakefront or light trails?
+Or maybe you intend to elevate for a dinner perspective.
 If we’re anticipating anything stronger than, let’s say, 15 mph winds, you’re going to want more stability than a lightweight travel tripod.
 (NOTE: Tripods are not allowed to be used on train station property.
 Please don’t ruin that location for the rest of us!)
+If you have no tripod or really can’t bring the heftier tripod, search for a solid platform as a substitute.

 Pro Tip #1: Today’s newer cameras more commonly have built-in stabilization / vibration reduction.
 Learn how to disable/enable it.
 The usual practice is to turn it off when on tripod, but a good strong Chicago wind might have you second-guessing that practice.

 Pro Tip #2: Nearly everyone forgets about their camera strap or remote shutter cord when using a tripod in the wind.
 Keep in mind, everything attached to the camera will cause shake!
-I’m not recommending removing the camera strap, especially at the lake or elevated, but I do suggest securing it in some way.
+I’m not recommending removing the camera strap, especially at the lake or an elevated spot, but I do suggest securing it in some way to lessen the movement.

 WINTER: Let me answer the most common question I hear about Chicago weather: Are the winters as brutal as its reputation claims?
-It depends on whether it’s an La Niña or El Niño. if we’re going to have a brutal Winter, the coldest and most snowy months are usually January and February.
-The rest of Winter is just, well, just Winter.
+It depends on whether it’s a La Niña or El Niño season. if we’re going to have a brutal Winter, the coldest and most snowy months will usually January and February.
+The rest of Winter is, well, just Winter…a great opportunity for B&W (but shoot in color to capture all the data!)

-Think you’d dressed warm enough in Winter but fought the urge to wear a scarf…or hat…or gloves?
-When that humid, cold wind whips across the lake and smacks you in the face, permeating to your bone marrow, your photo outing is likely going to be short-lived.
+Think you’ve dressed warm enough for a Winter outing but fought the urge to wear a scarf…or hat…or gloves?
+When that humid, cold wind whips across the lake and smacks you in the face, permeating your bone marrow, your photo outing is likely going to be short-lived.

-Pro Tip: After years and a lot of money spent figuring out what works, I always recommend this combination in the Winter: moisture-wicking base layer, insulating layer(s), windproof or wind-resistant outer layer and, of course, cover head, neck and hands.
+Pro Tip #1: After years and a lot of money spent figuring out what works, I always recommend this combination in the Winter: moisture-wicking base layer, insulating layer(s), windproof or wind-resistant outer layer and, of course, cover head, neck and hands.

-Final Pro Tip: The direction of the wind in a weather forecast is the direction it’s coming from.
+Pro Tip #2: The direction of the wind in a weather forecast is the direction it’s coming from.
 A SW wind means it will feel warmer in the city (think Arizona direction) than a NE wind (as it sweeps across the lake before reaching land).

 THE PREDICTABLE IS UNPREDICTABLE

 The forecast says it will rain tomorrow, but is that at the Wisconsin border, the Indiana border, Chicagoland, or is it on the South side or North side of the city, or even the lakefront?
-I have personally experienced a thunderstorm at my location while a colleague had sun without precipitation…two city neighborhoods away!
+Keep in mind, Chicago weather forecasts cover the entire area.
+I have personally experienced a thunderstorm at my location while a colleague saw sun without precipitation…two city neighborhoods away!
 Remember the weather current thing?
 Remember the battle between the weather current and Lake Michigan?

-The central downtown Chicago area has all these forces swirling around the skyscrapers, and that can often mean we miss forecasted weather.
-Lesson learned: Never discount that a shelf cloud might lift and produce an amazing sunset.
+The central downtown Chicago area has all these forces swirling around the skyscrapers, and that can often mean we miss forecasted weather…or not.
+Lesson learned: Never discount that a shelf cloud might lift and produce an amazing sunset (especially during Chicagohenge.
+More on that in the next article.)

 MORE DRAMATIC PHOTOS

 Being in the middle of the country, anything that pushes or pulls through our area can offer dramatic photo opportunities.
-Case in point, two days ago, we broke an all-time record with a 95ºF (even in the city, which I’ll explain in a moment), and today it feels like 35-40ºF.
-In between, we experience an apocalyptic sky as a July-type thunderstorm moved through followed the next day by Chicago’s first ever dust storm.
+Remember the unpredictability?
+Case in point, two days ago, we broke an all-time record for that date in May with a 95ºF, and 48 hours later, it feels like 35-40ºF.
+In between, we experienced an apocalyptic sky as a July-type thunderstorm moved through, followed the next day by Chicago’s first ever dust storm.

 Note of Caution: I know some of you live where lightning and thunderstorms don’t happen and photographing one might be attractive.
 If you decide to do this, please be careful.
-Lightning is high voltage and not to be challenged.
-If you cover your camera with something black, you could safely experience this inside 360 Observatory.
+Lightning is high voltage and not to be challenged!
+If you cover your camera with something black to shoot through windows without reflection, you could more safely experience this inside 360 Observatory at 875 N Michigan Ave.

 Now that you have a better understanding of our weather and how to prepare for it, it’s time to get out there.
 The next article will provide some seasonal photo opportunities.
 Open your calendar and get ready!